koma75/jglr/README.md

 * batch file is read at once.
 Jglr cannot process extremely large files.
 * There maybe a limit to the number of recursions if used with callbacks that are not asynchronous.
+    * when calling the done() callback, make sure that is is not directly called back from the command callback.
+    * if necessary, use setTimeout() with 0 milliseconds to call the done callback to avoid over-recursion. i.e. setTimeout(done,0)

 License
 ------------------------------------------------------------------------